Freight Shipping from Akron to New Orleans

 How much does it cost to ship freight from Akron to New Orleans?

-Full truckload (FTL) rates from Akron, OH to New Orleans, LA currently range from $2,533-$3,122 for a standard dry van load over the 1,178-mile route.
+Full truckload (FTL) rates from Akron, OH to New Orleans, LA currently range $2,533-$3,122 (roughly $2.17-$2.65 per mile over 1,178 miles).
 LTL shipments typically cost $848-$1,401 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Akron to New Orleans?